Assistance with Running Your Society

 Links to assist our Affiliate societies with the day to day operations of their organizations.

-Federation of Genealogical Societies (FGS) - Founded in 1976 to represent the members of more than 500 genealogical societies, FGS links the genealogical community by serving the needs of its member societies, providing products and services needed by member societies, and marshaling the resources of its member organizations.
+Federation of Genealogical Societies (FGS) - Founded in 1976 to represent the members of hundreds of genealogical societies, FGS links the genealogical community by serving the needs of its member societies, providing products and services needed by member societies, and marshaling the resources of its member organizations.

 - FGS Awards - Recognize volunteers by nominating them for national awards.

-- FGS Voice - News from the Federation of Genealogical Societies and its members.
+- FGS Voice Blog - News from the Federation of Genealogical Societies and its members.

 - My Society - FGS Radio - My Society is a weekly Internet radio program presented by FGS discussing the issues that confront genealogy societies.